jadecobra/python_tdd_exercises/source/calculator.rst

    # Exceptions Encountered
    # AssertionError

-the terminal responds to our change, with the one test still passing from `How I setup a Test Driven Development Environment <./How I How I setup a Test Driven Development Environment.md>`_
+the terminal responds to our change, with the one test still passing from `How I setup a Test Driven Development Environment <./How I How I setup a Test Driven Development Environment.rst>`_

 .. code-block:: shell